umbraco/UmbracoDocs/Products/UmbracoForms/Editor/Creating-a-Form/index.md

 ![Forms field additional settings](FormsFieldSettings.gif)

-You can then repeat this step untill you end up with the form you desire.
+You can then repeat this step until you end up with the form you desire.

 ## Saving the form
 Once you are satisfied with the form you can save the design by hitting the save button in the toolbar